project-gauntlet/gauntlet/README.md

 The Application has a simple command line interface

+- `gauntlet` - starts server
-- `gauntlet server` - server part of launcher
+  - `gauntlet --minimized` to start server but not open main window
 - `gauntlet open` - opens application window, can be used instead of global shortcut
 - `gauntlet management` - settings, plugin installation and removal, preferences, etc